masc-ucsc/docs/docs/pyrope/02-basics.md

 `&/|` and `&&/||` (conditional).
 In Kotlin `&&/||` and `and/or` (conditional).

-Pyrope is more restrictive because it wants to be a fully defined determistic independent of implementation.
+Pyrope is more restrictive because it wants to be a fully defined deterministic independent of implementation.
 Pyrope is deterministic in the synthesizable but not in the `debug` statements.
 To illustrate the point/difference, and how to handle it, it is useful to see a Verilog example.